 5 Common Hurdles of Internal Help Desks

-The help desk must be aligned with the mission of the company as a whole.
-If the purpose and mission of the help desk has not been embraced by upper management, then the help desk will never fully serve the corporate environment.
+The help desk must be completely aligned with the mission of the company as a whole.
+If the purpose and mission of the help desk is not fully embraced by upper management, then the help desk will never be successful in serving the needs of the organization.

-Many times, personnel are placed at the help desk because it sounded like an interesting job, or the company ran out of other departmental opportunities due to layoffs, restructuring etc. Because these personnel had served in other areas of the company, management believed these people could handle a help desk position - until the phones started ringing and the quality fell.
+Many times, personnel are placed in a help desk role because it sounded like an interesting job, or the company ran out of other departmental opportunities due to layoffs, restructuring etc. Because these personnel had served in other areas of the company, management believed these people could handle a help desk position.
+Unfortunately, these personnel are often not the best fit for the role, and this can have a negative impact on both the team and the organization.
 It then becomes a chore for the IT group to ask for funding for training, skilled personnel and trained customer service managers.

 The help desk function has not been taken seriously and the internal Service Level Agreements (SLAs) for resolution are non-existent.
-Staffing ratios vs. call volume, training and hiring the proper skill sets contribute to this issue
+Staffing ratios vs. call volume, training and hiring the proper skill sets all contribute to this issue.

 Learn about 5 additional factors affecting an internal help desk team's ability to handle high call volumes.